No9005/mini-moi/README.md

 <br>

 ## What the 'approach' column is for
-You can find this column in the `customers` input mask.
+You can find this column in the `Customers` input mask.
 This number in this column indicates the order of delivery addresses within one city.
 E.g. If you have two customers for the city of *Berlin* you can set the order of appearance in the delivery overviews as follows:

 <br>